betaflight/betaflight.com/docs/wiki/archive/Magnetometer-v4-6.md

 - as far as possible away from motors and other metallic onjects
 - with the X axis pointing forward, directly to the nose of the quad, with Y left and Z up

 If the Mag is provided with a GPS module, the above requirements also apply.
 Additionally, make sure the GPS is flat to the quad, otherwise you'll be messing with custom alignment settings.
-Also note that the Mag sensor may be inverted, or in an unknown orientation; it will be absolutely essential to confirm the alignment properly before using the Mag!
+Also note that the Mag sensor may be inverted, or in an unknown orientation, as explained [above](#magnetometer-explanation).
+It will be absolutely essential to confirm the alignment properly before using the Mag!

 :::tip
 When the Mag orientation (alignment) is correct, the 'quad' icon in the Home screen of Configurator should move fairly smoothly and appropriately as the quad is rotated, pitched and rolled.
 Note that when the quad's attitude is changed very quickly, the heading will initially react quickly on the basis of Gyro and Acc data, and then over the next half second it will be adjusted by the Mag.
 If the orientation of the Mag data axes is wrong, or the calibration is way off, then these movements will be jerky or completely wrong.